Sahil5111/100DayChallenge/README.md

 Day 22:
     resolved an error in render function which deletes all todo if length of checked and todo is not same

+Day 23 :
+    added code to simulate alu written in c it has two hard coded inputs and it performs addition subraction etc. based on input string of bits